Novadart/novabill/novabill-server/src/main/webapp/private_assets/plugins/bootstrap-datetimepicker/README.md

 When the picker is visible, enter will simply hide it.
 When the picker is not visible, enter will have normal effects -- submitting the current form, etc.

+## Mouse Wheel View Navigation

+In order to make this plugin easier to set different part of date time, mouse wheel has been used to navigate through different views.
+Scroll up your mouse wheel to navigate to the decade year view.
+Scroll down will lead to the minute view.

+### Dependency

+To enalbe this feature. [jQuery Mouse Wheel Plugin](https://github.com/brandonaaron/jquery-mousewheel) must be included before using this feature.

+### Options

+#### wheelViewModeNavigation

+Boolean.
+Default: false

+Whether or not to enable navigating through different view mode using mouse wheel.

+#### wheelViewModeNavigationInverseDirection

+Boolean.
+Default: false

+Whether or not to reverse the direction of scrolling.
+Default is scroll up to the decade view.

+#### wheelViewModeNavigationDelay

+Integer.
+Default: 100

+Time delays between the next respond to the wheel command, it controls the speed between switching in different views.
+Unit is in million seconds.

+#### About viewSelect option

+The recommended value for viewSelect option is 4 when this feature is enable.
+That means you can easily update any the value in every view.
+This option value is applied in the demo page.

+### Feature Demo

+A simple [Demo](http://lyonlai.github.io/bootstrap-datetimepicker/demo.html) page is given to show it's simple idea.

 ## I18N

 The plugin supports i18n for the month and weekday names and the `weekStart` option.
 The default is English ('en'); other available translations are avilable in the `js/locales/` directory, simply include your desired locale after the plugin.
 To add more languages, simply add a key to `$.fn.datetimepicker.dates`, before calling `.datetimepicker()`.
 Example: